-- (1) define bindings so that the programmer can specify level 2 data as described in this standard; - (2) define bindings so that the programmer can specify the operations on such data as described in this standard; - (3) define any properties of such data and operations that this standard requires to be defined; - (4) honor the rules of interval transformations on such data and operations as described in this standard; such units of transformation that the language standard, compiler or interpreter uses.
+- (1) define bindings so that the programmer can specify level 2 data (in the sense of the levels defined in §4.1) as described in this standard; - (2) define bindings so that the programmer can specify the operations on such data as described in this standard; - (3) define any properties of such data and operations that this standard requires to be defined; - (4) honor the rules of interval transformations on such data and operations as described in this standard; such units of transformation that the language standard, compiler or interpreter uses.

-Specifically, if the data before and after the unit of transformation is regarded as a set of mathematical intervals, the transformed form of all combinations of the elements (the real values) represented by the prior set shall be a member of the posterior set.
+Specifically, if the data before and after the unit of transformation are regarded as sets of mathematical intervals, the transformed form of all combinations of the elements (the real values) represented by the prior set shall be a member of the posterior set.